tsnellgrove/dark_castle2/castle_to_do2.md

 	- IN-PROC:
 		- WRONG: Struggling to reference image - figure out url_for : https://pythonise.com/series/learning-flask/serving-static-files-with-flask
 		- DONE: css is static - so don't use url_for... key is that the image must be in ROOT of STATIC
-		- NEXT: Tune stone.jpg image for showcase
+		- DONE: Tune stone.jpg image for showcase
 		- CSS: How to set right margins??
 		- CSS: Stone background similar to zork for showcase?
 		- CSS: flash text blue (this is harder than I thought - requires some deep CSS)
 - POST-NEXT:
 	- Create Read Me page for Nav Bar
+	- Create "If you taach a Dad some Python" page
 	- Consider implementing word wrap in jinja template wordwrap() rather than hard coded in dc22_interpreter printtw()

 -2.5.x